9.1 – The Bullion Twins

 There are lots of other things to take care of when you initiate such trades; more on pair trading at a later point.
 Meanwhile, have a look at the intraday graph of both gold and silver; I’ve normalized it to start at 100 so that the graphs are more comparable –

-If you were to just look at the graph and take a call on how closely the two metals move, then chances are you would disregarded any sort of correlation between them J, but the actual numbers paints a completely different picture!
+If you were to look at the graph and take a call on how closely the two metals move, then chances are you would disregard any correlation between them J, but the actual numbers paint a completely different picture!

-The correlations are broken down on a quarterly basis (clearly a longer term approach here) and as you can see the correlation between Gold and Silver is on average is about 0.8, which is why traders prefer to call this pair the ‘Bullion Twins’.
+The correlations are broken down every quarter (clearly a longer-term approach here) and as you can see the correlation between Gold and Silver is on average is about 0.8, which is why traders prefer to call this pair the ‘Bullion Twins’.

 Also, please do note the correlation of Silver with Oil, it is quite erratic and gives a sense on unreliability here.